BlueBrain/psp-validation/doc/source/cv_validation.rst

 Simulation outputs one ``.h5`` file per NRRP containing

 *  Simulated pairs
-*  Results of the simulation (points of time and soma voltages)
+*  Results of the simulation (points of time, soma voltages and currents)
 *  Seeds used for random number generation

 The structure of the ``.h5`` file is as follows: